Introduction to Agile

 Getting Real Without Getting Fired

 Are important words often left unsaid at your place of work?
-Do you feel like you're navigating a complex maze in conversations?
+Do you feel like you are navigating a complex maze in conversations?
 Does your message tend to miss the mark with co-workers, who increasingly seem to be impediments to your reaching your goals?
 Trust and communication issues within the workplace can hollow out an organization.
 When organizations suffering from a lack of trust, it costs them speed, productivity, and collaboration.

-Join Allison Pollard and Marcus King as they share models to evaluate your own behaviors and facilitate activities to help you find your voice for speaking the truth in a way that builds trust.
+Join Allison Pollard and Barry Forrest as they share models to evaluate your own behaviors and facilitate activities to help you find your voice for speaking the truth in a way that builds trust.
 In low trust environments softening the truth can feel comfortable, simpler, and nicer—and can make you look like a team player.
 On the other hand, stating the truth in all of its ugliness is risky and potentially career-limiting.
 Finding the sweet spot of communication to become a trusted leader takes self-awareness and practice.
-Allison and Marcus help you learn to recognize how your behavior is—or is not—building trust and to practice speaking the hard truth so others can hear you.
+Allison and Barry help you learn to recognize how your behavior is—or is not—building trust and to practice speaking the hard truth so others can hear you.